blockchain-desktop/hyperledger-fabric-desktop/doc/doc-En/index-En.md

 For developers,it is highly recommended to read [coding guidelines](../doc-En/coding-guidelines-En.md) first;

-For normal users,it is highly recommended to read [tutorial](../doc-Zn/tutorial-En.md).
+For normal users,it is highly recommended to read [tutorial](../doc-Zn/tutorial-En.md) first.

 Additional instructions can be found in [hyperledger fabric doc](https://hyperledger-fabric.readthedocs.io/en/release-1.3/tutorials.html).